Project info

 Innovative technologies & socio-ecological-economic solutions for fire resilient territories in Europe

-FIRE-RES (Innovative technologies & socio-ecological-economic solutions for fire resilient territories in Europe) aims to increase the resilience of European landscapes in the face of extreme wildfire events, which have increased in frequency and intensity in a context of climate change.
+FIRE-RES (Innovative technologies & socio-ecological-economic solutions for fire resilient territories in Europe) significantly contributed to increasing the resilience of European landscapes in the face of extreme wildfire events, which have increased in frequency and intensity in a context of climate change.
 FIRE-RES is one of the Horizon2020 projects funded to support the Green Deal objectives.

-To this end, FIRE-RES conducts research on the different phases of fires management, from prevention to restoration and adaptation, though 34 innovative actions.
-These will be developed in close collaboration with fire management stakeholders and tested in the project’s 11 Living Labs.
+To this end, FIRE-RES conducted research on the different phases of fires management, from prevention to restoration and adaptation, though 34 innovative actions, developed in close collaboration with fire management stakeholders and tested in the project’s 11 Living Labs.

 The partnership consists of 35 partners from current and future fire prone regions.
 The consortium includes universities, foresters and forestry associations, firefighters, regional and local authorities dealing with forest fires and organisations able to provide technological solutions.
-Euromontana is Leader of the Work Package on Communication, Dissemination and Stakeholder Engagement.
+Euromontana has led the Work Package on Communication, Dissemination and Stakeholder Engagement.

 Partners